Basics of a Good Road

 Face coverings are currently required for LTAP classes.
 Click for details

 These classes/locations have been confirmed.
 If there are any changes in COVID-19 restrictions, postponment, cancellation or other changes may be made.
-We will notify registered persons (via email) of these changes.
+We will notify you (via email) of these changes.

 This class is broadcast via IVC to multiple locations.
 You will select a location to attend during registration.